yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Dell/Truemobile2300.rst

 gpio disable 7
 }}}

-The manual method, as described by Oleg (of Asus firmware hacking fame) is as follows:

-{{{
-The number stays for the bit number.
-The gpio port itself is accessible via /dev/gpio/*.
-You've to read outen, OR it with 0x40 (GPIO6) and write back - this should turn the led on.
-Then you will need to play with bit 6 in the /dev/gpio/out to change LED color.
-}}}

-fwiw, he was describing the Microsoft mn700 at the time.
-It is unclear how to change the LED color on the Dell 2300, and it doesn't appear to be possible with the gpio utility.

 The Restore button is likely connected to a gpio pin as well, but the author of this section hasn't bothered to figure out which one.

 ----